MeKyleH/brewing-app-logic/README.md

 ```

 #### Authenticate User
-**Description:** Passes `userId` to `findUserById` which returns a user entity.
+**Description:** Passes `userName` to `findUserByUsername` which returns a user entity.
 Passes `password` to `hashPassword` which returns a hash.
 Compares the hash to the user entity's `hashedPassword` and returns the user if equal.

 **Arguments:**
-- findUserById: Function
+- findUserByUsername: Function
 - hashPassword: Function
-- id: String
+- userName: String
 - password: String

 **Usage:**